Covid-19 coronavirus: China didn't warn public of likely pandemic for 6 key days

 In the memo, Ma demanded officials unite around Xi and made clear that political considerations and social stability were key priorities during the long lead-up to China's two biggest political meetings of the year in March.
 While the documents do not spell out why Chinese leaders waited six days to make their concerns public, the meetings may be one reason.

-In response to the teleconference, the Center for Disease Control and Prevention in Beijing initiated the highest-level emergency response internally, level one, on Jan.
-15. It assigned top CDC leaders to 14 working groups tasked with getting funds, training health workers, collecting data, doing field investigations and supervising laboratories, an internal CDC notice shows.
+In response to the teleconference, the Centre for Disease Control and Prevention in Beijing initiated the highest-level emergency response internally, level one, on January 15.
+It assigned top CDC leaders to 14 working groups tasked with getting funds, training health workers, collecting data, doing field investigations and supervising laboratories, an internal CDC notice shows.

 In public, however, officials continued to downplay the threat, pointing to the 41 cases public at the time.

-"We have reached the latest understanding that the risk of sustained human-to-human transmission is low," Li Qun, the head of the China CDC's emergency center, told Chinese state television on Jan.
-15. That was the same day Li was appointed leader of a group preparing emergency plans for the level one response, a CDC notice shows.
+"We have reached the latest understanding that the risk of sustained human-to-human transmission is low," Li Qun, the head of the China CDC's emergency centre, told Chinese state television on January 15.
+That was the same day Li was appointed leader of a group preparing emergency plans for the level one response, a CDC notice shows.

-On Jan.
-20, President Xi issued his first public comments on the virus, saying the outbreak "must be taken seriously" and every possible measure pursued.
-A leading Chinese epidemiologist, Zhong Nanshan, announced for the first time that the virus was transmissible from person to person on national television.
+On January 20, President Xi issued his first public comments on the virus, saying the outbreak "must be taken seriously" and every possible measure pursued.
+A leading Chinese epidemiologist, Zhong Nanshan, announced for the first time the virus was transmissible from person to person on national television.

 If the public had been warned a week earlier to take actions such as social distancing, mask wearing and travel restrictions, cases could have been cut by up to two-thirds, one paper later found.
 An earlier warning could have saved lives, said Zhang, the doctor in Los Angeles.